-NJ TRANSITGRIDTo provide a resilient energy supply for a targeted portion of rail infrastructure, NJ TRANSIT will construct a first-of-its-kind electrical microgrid capable of supplying highly reliable power during storms or other times when the centralized power grid is compromised.
-NJ TRANSITGRID comprises two projects: The NJ TRANSITGRID TRACTION POWER SYSTEM and NJ TRANSITGRID DISTRIBUTED GENERATON SOLUTIONS.
+To provide a resilient energy supply for a targeted portion of rail infrastructure, NJ TRANSIT will construct a first-of-its-kind electrical microgrid capable of supplying highly reliable power during storms or other times when the centralized power grid is compromised.
+NJ TRANSITGRID is comprised of two projects: The NJ TRANSITGRID TRACTION POWER SYSTEM and NJ TRANSITGRID DISTRIBUTED GENERATION SOLUTIONS.

-The NJ TRANSITGRID TRACTION POWER SYSTEM will consist of a central, natural gas power plant and transmission lines to traction power substations that electrify the tracks and operating controls on portions of the NJ TRANSIT and Amtrak systems.
-The proposed facility will operate 24/7 and be sized to handle limited operations on the Northeast Corridor between New York’s Penn Station and NJ TRANSIT’s Jersey Avenue Station in New Brunswick; the Morris & Essex line between Hoboken Terminal and Newark’s Broad Street Station; the Hudson-Bergen Light Rail (HBLR) Transit System; and the signal system on a portion of the Main Line.
+The NJ TRANSITGRID TRACTION POWER SYSTEM will consist of a central, natural gas-fired power plant and transmission lines to traction power substations that electrify the tracks and operating controls on portions of the NJ TRANSIT and Amtrak systems.
+The proposed facility will operate 24/7 and be sized to handle limited operations on the Northeast Corridor between New York’s Penn Station and NJ TRANSIT’s Jersey Avenue Station in New Brunswick; the Morris & Essex line between Hoboken Terminal and Maplewood Station; and the Hudson-Bergen Light Rail (HBLR) Transit System.
+The project will also provide power to the signal system on a portion of the Main Line.

 NJ TRANSITGRID DISTRIBUTED GENERATION SOLUTIONS will incorporate distributed energy, renewable energy, and other technologies to provide resilient power to key NJ TRANSIT stations, maintenance facilities, bus garages, and other buildings.
 NJ TRANSIT will purchase electric, non-revenue vehicles to maximize energy storage.